-The foam pad and the internal nylon support struts give protection to the occupant from bumps and bruises; it is ideal for use in nursing homes or hospitals as well as many other environments such as schools, offices, hotels etc… where non-ambulant people (such as wheelchair users) require assistance to evacuate from a building.
-It is relatively easy to transfer someone from a wheelchair onto a Ski Sled requiring no direct lifting.
+The foam pad and the internal nylon support struts give protection to the occupant from bumps and bruises; it is ideal for use in nursing homes or hospitals and many other environments such as schools, offices, hotels etc.

-Beware of imitations; you cannot afford for your evacuation aid to fail when in use.
-Ski Sleds are fitted with IMMI.
+- Beware of imitations or equipment that has not received third party certification; you cannot afford your evacuation aid to fail when in use.

-A product information video is available, it is not intended to be a substitute for training as no video can correct handling errors or bad hab
+A product information DVD is available; it is not intended to substitute for training as no DVD can correct handling errors or bad habits.

-Since the changes to the Fire Services Act 1981 in 2003, the Fire Service is no longer obliged to provide a “complete evacuation service” for premises placing the onus upon the business owner, and changes in the ‘Disability Act’ – which now states that everyone must have the same right of evacuation in an emergency.
+Since the changes to the Fire Services Act 1981 in 2003, the Fire Service is no longer obliged to provide a “complete evacuation service” for premises, thus placing the onus upon the business owner and changes in the ‘Disability Act’ – which now states that everyone must have the same right of evacuation in an emergency.